Timeline of debt in Jefferson's life and the history of America.

 Panic of 1857: The first global financial crisis.
 Thanks to the telegraph, investors tracked the sinking of the SS Central America, laden with gold for New York banks; learned of embezzlement at the Ohio Insurance and Trust Company resulting in financial collapse in the Midwest; and, the collapse of a financial bubble caused by speculation in railroad stocks craters the economy in the northeastern states.
 The southern states, unaffected by the panic and seen as a source of economic stability, became emboldened in their efforts to enshrine slavery as a permanent institution, setting the stage for the Civil War.

-The Civil War: U.S. debt increases from $65 Million to $2.7 Billion.
+The Civil War: U.S. debt increases from $65 million to $2.7 billion.

 The Panic of 1893: The simultaneous collapse of four railroads, the bankruptcy of America's largest rope manufacturer, declining wheat prices, and overproduction of silver resulted in widespread hardship throughout the United States.
-President Grover Cleveland is force to borrow $65 million in gold from private banker J.P.
+President Grover Cleveland is forced to borrow $65 million in gold from private banker J.P.
 Morgan to keep the government afloat.

 U.S national debt = 8.1% of GDP.